trbittner/recipes/README.md

 ## Clean CSS to match Skeleton, not Jekyll
 * This was easy enough.
 I just needed to point the css links in the header to `href` not `src`.

+## List 3 recipes
+* Done.
+I also added top and bottom margins to the cards to create a better sense of space.